RH-sdavey/rh-sdavey.github.io/menu/about.md

 ---
 layout: page
-title: Welcoem to my place! make yourself at home...
+title: Welcome to my place! take a look around...
 ---

 ### A bit about the past